 Transferring information outside the EU

-However, to ensure that your personal information does receive an adequate level of protection we have put in place the following appropriate measure[s] to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects the EU and UK laws on data protection: binding franchise agreement to licensor based in New Zealand.
-If you require further information about this protective measure[s], you can request it from the Director.
+To ensure that the personal information we send to Australia and certain other locations does receive an adequate level of protection we have put in place standard contract clauses between us and the recipients that have been approved by the European Commission.
+If you require further information about this protective measure[s], you can request it from the Data Protection Officer.

 How long we keep your data